Althea-Finance/althea-contracts/docs/token-deployment-plan.md

 ### [`50_000_000` THEA] to Vault/Multisig (For later emissions):
 - `50_000_000` 	for later Emissions 		[36 month linear vesting]
 	- These tokens will wait in an Althea Vault until oTHEA logic is deployed.
-Then, oTHEA redemptions contract will handle the 36 linear vesting.
-Every oTHEA minted will be redemable for THEA, so oTHEA emissions has to be vesting controller
+Then, oTHEA redemptions contract will handle the 36 linear vestings.
+Every oTHEA minted will be redeemable for THEA, so oTHEA emissions have to be vesting controller

 ## Deployment plan
 - Deploy LinearVesting contract
 - Deploy THEA Token contract
 - `THEA.mintTo()` `50_000_000` THEA to Vault/Multisig for later Emissions
 - `THEA.mintTo()` `15_000_000` THEA to Hercules address for IDO
-- `THEA.mintTo()` `33_375_000` THEA to LinearVesting contract (includes the tokens that will be are available at TGE, so claiming is centralized in our webpage)
+- `THEA.mintTo()` `33_375_000` THEA to LinearVesting contract (includes the tokens that will be available at TGE, so claiming is centralized in our webpage)
 - `THEA.mintTo()` `1_625_000`  THEA to multisig that will add liquidity
 - `LinearVesting.setToken(THEA)`
-- `LinearVesting.setVestingSchedules()`  [start date = 16th april (hour??)]
+- `LinearVesting.setVestingSchedules()`  [start date = 16th April (hour??)]
 - `renounceOwnership()`

 ## Missing Info:
-- Time of the day in 16th april when tokens will be claimable from the vesting contract (TGE exact time)
+- Time of the day in 16th April when tokens will be claimable from the vesting contract (TGE exact time)
 - Treasury Multisig address (that will add liquidity, and have the vestings as well)
 - Vault Multisig address (50% supply for later emissions)
 - Addresses and allocations of all vesting schedules: